 Staying healthy while we travel continues to be one of the biggest challenges for those who travel regularly.
 This is especially true for frequent flyers and those who find themselves going through airports and on planes always.

 In-flight wellness is particularly hard to achieve when you’re cooped up in a small seat for hours, and it’s even worse with long-haul flights.

 On my recent flight from Toronto to Las Vegas, which isn’t a very long flight (it’s about 4-5 hours), I found it difficult to get comfortable enough to get a nap in, and hard to stay well hydrated with the tiny cups of water offered.
 My leg muscles tend to cramp up when I’m not moving around enough on flights too, and poorly designed seats can cut off circulation leading to pain and numbness.
 I typically have to get up multiple times to walk around.

-Needless to say, flights are a huge challenge for maintaining proper health and wellness.
-For many people the question is still, simply, how am I supposed to stretch on a plane?
+Needless to say, flights are a massive challenge for maintaining proper health and wellness.
+For many people, the question is still, simply, how am I supposed to stretch on a plane?